GNOME/calls/README.md

 D-Bus and then wait for usable modems to appear.
 The UI will be inactive and display a status message until a usable modem appears.

+When running from the source tree you can use `CALLS_PLUGIN_DIR` environment varible to specify the directroy from where plugins are loaded.
+To e.g. load the dummy plugin from the source tree:

+    export CALLS_PLUGIN_DIR=_build/plugins/dummy/
+    _build/src/gnome-calls -p dummy

 ### oFono
 There is also an oFono backend, "ofono".
 This was the first backend